Walking Tour In Old Town Lucerne (Half Day Itinerary)

 10

 The Jesuit Church, like the Chapel Bridge, is a notable landmark in Lucerne because it is the first large baroque church constructed north of the Alps.
-It dates back to the 17th century, which is also the time when the Protestant church spread in Europe.

-It was built with a baroque style, chosen to emphasize the traditions of Catholicism, particularly through its visual culture and the veneration of saints.
-Although it was primarily baroque, the most eye-catching features are its rococo embellishments in the interiors.
-That is the reason why I think you should visit the Jesuit Church.
-The Jesuit Church is an architectural gem, and it’s worth visiting for the grandiosity you’ll behold.
+Although it was primarily baroque, the most eye-catching features are its rococo embellishments in the interiors — the reason why I think you should visit the Jesuit Church.
+The Jesuit Church is a beautiful building, and it’s worth visiting for its grand look.

 For Catholics like me, the Jesuit Church has small chapels on the side where you can find artworks and relics of saints.
 I believe they can help you meditate and pray.